rafflenno7/2026_Year9_GameDev_Capstone/README.md

 Enviromeant: https://theflavare.itch.io/forest-nature-fantasy-tileset
 Charachter And Animations:https//assetstore.unity.com/packages/2d/characters/hero-knight-pixel-art-165188

+1/6
+finished fixing problem on the charchter enemy flipping

 13/5
 finished working on the and map where charachter is goin to be standing on starting to work on background